byllynho/SellBackMart/docs/definitions.md

 - User: a UofM student.
 Name and UofM email will be required to create a user account.
 A User can simultaneously be a Buyer and a Seller.

-- Buyer : a user who is trying to sell an item.

-- Seller: a user who is trying to buy an item.

 - Item/production catagories: initially it will have 3 catagories: Textbooks, School supplies and Electronics.
 More catagories could be added later.

 - Item: the following information are required when selling an item: